 That said, we’re sticklers for a good checklist and having some sort of a plan, so our gift to you as you take your next step forward is our Explore Careers Success Starts Here Checklist.

-You don’t need to tick everything off, but if you’re looking for a starting point, there’s definitely a few on here to help get you there.
+You don’t need to tick everything off, but if you’re looking for a starting point, there are definitely a few on here to help get you there.

 Explore Careers Success Starts Here Checklist